Skip to content

 D. M. Ðào M. Schmitz 16.10.2025

-Image placeholder In conversation with Alexandra Bauer
+Image placeholder In conversation about multi-racialized affects

 During a seminar on psychological anthropology led by Prof. Dr. Anita von Poser, we had the opportunity to talk to Alexandra Bauer.
 She had been invited to talk about her exciting research.
 Alexandra Bauer is a social and cultural anthropologist.
 She received her PhD from the Freie Universität Berlin.